 The Company has outstanding senior unsecured notes, issued in public offerings registered under the Securities Act of 1933 ("Securities Act"), as amended (collectively, the "Senior Notes").
 The Senior Notes were issued by Celanese US and are guaranteed on a senior unsecured basis by Celanese and the Subsidiary Guarantors.
-Celanese US may redeem some or all of each of the Senior Notes, prior to their respective maturity dates, at a redemption price of 100% of the principal amount, plus a "make-whole" premium as specified in the applicable indenture, plus accrued and unpaid interest, if any, to the redemption date.
+Celanese US may redeem some or all of each of the Senior Notes, prior to their respective maturity dates, at a redemption price of 100% of the principal amount, plus a

+"make-whole" premium as specified in the applicable indenture, plus accrued and unpaid interest, if any, to the redemption date.

-On November 5, 2018, Celanese US completed an offering of €500 million in principal amount of 2.125% senior unsecured notes due March 1, 2027 (the "2.125% Notes") in a public offering registered under the Securities Act.
-The 2.125% Notes were issued under a base indenture dated May 6, 2011.
-The 2.125% Notes were issued at a discount to par at a price of 99.231%, which is being amortized to Interest expense in the consolidated statements of operations over the term of the 2.125% Notes.
-Net proceeds from the sale of the 2.125% Notes were used to repay \$463 million of the senior unsecured term loan and for general corporate purposes.
+On May 8, 2019, Celanese US completed an offering of \$500 million in principal amount of 3.500% senior unsecured notes due May 8, 2024 (the "3.500% Notes") in a public offering registered under the Securities Act.
+The 3.500% Notes were issued at a discount to par at a price of 99.895%, which is being amortized to Interest expense in the consolidated statement of operations over the term of the 3.500% Notes.
+Net proceeds from the sale of the 3.500% Notes were used to redeem in full the 3.250% senior unsecured notes due October 15, 2019 (the "3.250 Notes"), to repay \$156 million of outstanding borrowings under the senior unsecured revolving credit facility and for general corporate purposes.
+In connection with the issuance of the 3.500% Notes, the Company entered into a cross-currency swap to effectively convert its fixed-rate US dollar denominated debt under the 3.500% Notes, including annual interest payments and the payment of principal at maturity, to fixed-rate Euro denominated debt.
+See Note 22 for additional information.